-After breeding, the molting season kicks in.
+After breeding, the molting season kicks in, heralding major changes in both the appearance and behavior of birds.
 Molt is the systematic replacement of feathers.
 All birds do it—from hummingbirds to penguins.
-Birds have to molt in order to survive, because feathers wear out from physical abrasion and bleaching from the sun.
+They have to molt in order to survive, because feathers wear out from physical abrasion and bleaching from the sun.
 Once a year (in the late summer for temperate species) birds grow an entirely new set of feathers through a complete molt.

-As birds grow new flight feathers, they are particularly vulnerable.
-During wing molt, several of their feathers will be less than full length, producing gaps in their wings, so they are not as maneuverable or powerful in flight.
-To minimize attracting the attention of predators, many birds—such as sparrows, warblers, and thrushes—tend to vocalize infrequently and hide in vegetation.
+As birds grow new flight feathers, they are particularly vulnerable to predators.
+During wing molt, several of their flight feathers will be less than full length, producing gaps in their wings that render them less maneuverable and powerful in flight.
+To avoid attracting the attention of predators, many birds—such as sparrows, warblers, and thrushes—lie low, calling infrequently and hiding in vegetation.

-Some songbirds in the West, however, begin their migration south a bit before molting.
+Some songbirds in western North America, however, begin their migration and fly south a bit before molting.
 Western summers can be extremely dry and desolate.
-So many species—including Western Kingbird and Lazuli Bunting—head off on a partial migration to the Mexican Monsoon region (southeast Arizona, New Mexico, and northwest Mexico) to molt.
+Many species—including Western Kingbird and Lazuli Bunting—head off on a partial migration to the Mexican Monsoon region (southeast Arizona, New Mexico, and northwest Mexico) to molt.
 The monsoon rains brings an abundance of insects on which to feed.
-After molting their flight feathers, they continue their migration farther south to their wintering grounds.
+After molting their flight feathers, these birds continue their migration farther south to their wintering grounds.

 Spotting molt in action is just a matter of taking a minute to look carefully at the feathers.
-Molting warblers and thrushes in woodlands tend to be tricky to see, but grackles and other blackbirds in the open country are often easy to spot.
-Birds in heavy molt tend to be scruffy overall—look for contrast between new and old feathers, and gaps in their wings where old feathers have been dropped and new ones have just started growing.
+Birds in heavy molt tend to be scruffy overall.
+Look for contrast between new and old feathers, and gaps in their wings where old feathers have been dropped and new ones haven’t grown in yet, like a jack-o-lantern’s gap-toothed smile.
 See Two Tips for Telling a Bird’s Age by Its Molt Patterns for more on this.